NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 A central relief control is added.
 It addresses one of Tianzhen's concerns.

+###Review meeting

+The first review meeting was held on 1/12/16.
+Michael Witte, Jason DeGraw, Tianzhen Hong and Lixing Gu attended the meeting.

+The main concern is the object name of the PressureStat.
+The consensus conclusion is a new object name: AirflowNetwork:ZoneContrl:PressureController to replace ZoneControl:PressureStat.

+Another concern is to prevent circulation of OA flow and zone exhaust fan flow rate.
+The current practice is that when exhaust fan flow rate is greater than OA flow rate, the OA flow rate will increase to match exhaust fan flow rate.
+This concern will be considered during coding to avoid possible circulation of both airflow rates.

 ## Overview ##

 The pressure control could be achieved by changing either exhaust fan flow rate in a controlled zone or relief node flow rate in an OA mixer, when an AirLoop has two required components: an outdoor air mixer and an exhaust fan in a controlled zone.
 Figure 1 shows schematic of an AirLoop with required components.
 The proposed pressure control will be accomplished in the AirLoop.